OrangeFran/tagger/Readme.md

 __Query tags__

 To query tags, use the subcommand `query` and pass in a target with `-t`.
-If the target is a directoriy, all files of the directory get queried.
+If the target is a directory, all files of the directory get queried.

 This will spit out each value that was set.